by Victoria Kiarsis

 I didn’t know that before I celebrated my second year of sobriety, he’d be gone.

-I didn’t know that when the cold came that year, addiction would creep in and take him from me, from his friends, from his family that he (and I) loved so much.
+When the cold came that year, addiction crept in and took him from me, from his friends, from his family that he (and I) loved so much.
 I was naive.
 I myself have suffered and am recovering from alcoholism and addiction, and yet I didn’t even understand it in someone I talked to every single day.

 Relapse wasn’t a possibility, and death definitely wasn’t either